 My hamstring had been hurting since the night before marathon, so I was taking it easy.
 I was feeling great, I was 4 minutes off from my target pace, but I would still be able to pull around a 5 hour marathon time, easy.
 Running on the cobble stone streets was amazing, seeing the monuments, it was extremely difficult not to look around.
 There was always something to look at and admire.
 The water stations were at every 5k, so we were going 3.1 miles, in the heat, before we got to an aide station.
 Doesn’t sound like a big deal, but when you see a ton of people constantly on the side sitting in the shade trying to cool off, and others suffering from heat exhaustion, its a very big deal.

-I was one mile away from the half marathon point, I looked at my Garmin Forerunner 235, and I was at a time of 2:24:15.
+I was one mile away from the half marathon point, running on Avenue de Gravelle, I looked at my Garmin Forerunner 235, and I was at a time of 2:24:15.
 I was excited, and feeling fantastic.
 I was running with a woman named Christina, who complimented the back of my shirt saying that she really need to see the Angel wings.
 She was from New York, so we were happy about that.
 She was telling me about the New York City Marathon, how’s she’s doing marathons on all seven (7) continents.
 We were keeping each other positive, in the right frame of mind.
-We made sure we see on, etc.
+We made sure to stay with each other.

 A person working for the marathon approached us on a bicycle informing us that we needed to pick up our pace.
 They are opening the roads up to the public, and the marathon has a six (6) hour time limit.
 I politely informed him that according to my Garmin, which I started the second I toed the start line, that I’m currently at 2:26:45, how can the six (6) hour time limit be upon us.
 He said that the time limit starts when the Elite Men start at 8am, not when the last runner crosses the start line.
 Ah, that makes sense now, and I was glad that he took the time to explain everything to me.

 He said we can continue on with the marathon at our own risk.
 There is a green line that outline’s the course.
 All we have to do is follow the green line and it will take us to the finish.
 It was at this point that I regretted carrying no cash, and not carrying my Visa card on me like I usually do.
 We were told that they were pulling all volunteers off the route and closing all the water stations.
-This was not good, since the marathon told us there would be plenty of water stations along the course, there was no need for us to bring water, and I was unable to use my Orange Mud handheld because I was told it was a security reason.
+This was not good, since the marathon told us there would be plenty of water stations along the course, there was no need for us to bring water.
 I had no water, and no way to obtain water.

 As we continued in people were clapping, saying “Brava” and “”Bon courage” to us.
 They were also telling us to be brave, and telling us we’re doing great and to keep going.
+We were running on Quai des Celestins where you see the Notre Dame.
+Then it turns into Voie Georges Pompidou further up where you see the Musee d’Orsay.
 It was amazing to see people who were out enjoying their day, stopping to give us encouragement, well wishes, and support.
 I thanked each and every one of them.
 Merci!

 As I was continuing along the marathon route, I was able to hit aide stations that were slowly, and I mean slowly breaking down the tables.
 Volunteers stayed and kept fruit, and bottles of water for us.
 I was eating two oranges, a banana, drinking a bottle of water, and grabbing two to go.

-When I hit mile 18, I can feel the heat getting to me.
+When I hit mile 18, (Av.
+President kennedy) I could see the Eiffel Tower.
+It was beautiful.
+I can feel the heat getting to me.
 My lungs were hurting from breathing in too much hot air, and it was difficult to push air in and out.
 My back, right under my shoulder blade, was hurting me.
 I was grateful that from the first water stop I was taking two salt pills every 30 minutes to help combat the heat.
 My hamstring was hurting, but I was still able to do a jog comfortably.
 Three people came running up to us with cold bottles of water, and were giving them to us.
 They said “Here, here, take this water.
 Its cold.
 Take them” they handed me three bottle of ice cold water.
 It felt so good to drink cold water, what little water I had was hot.

-At mile 21 I was literally freaking out, not hitting the wall, but freaking out.
+At mile 22 I was on Av. de St-Cloud, and I was literally freaking out.
+I wasn’t hitting the wall, but freaking out.
 The heat was bad, I couldn’t cool down and was saving the little water I had.
-Two volunteers, holding oranges, offered us oranges and told us there is water up ahead.
+Once I got to Allee de la Reine Marguerite, two volunteers, holding oranges, offered us oranges and told us there is water up ahead.
 I took three (3) oranges, and drank the little water I had left.
 I grabbed three (3) bottles of water, and continued on.

+Cat took a photo of us at the finish line with our medals.
 We thanked her for everything and started to walk toward the Arc de Triomphe.
 A guy was packing up the water, and asked if we’d like some water.
 I said yes, please.
 He handed me four (4) bottles of water, and gave me oranges.
 We made our way to the Metro, slowly.
-I was so grateful for being able to walk that last mile with “Katrina” and about 10 other runners who were ahead of us.
+I was so grateful for being able to walk that last mile with “Cat” and about 10 other runners who were ahead of us.
 I am grateful to have made it to the finish line, I am grateful to have received a medal, and I am grateful to have made it back to my hotel room.
+Cat and I said our goodbyes at the Metro station as we were jumping on separate trains, and we exchanged email addressees.

 Once I had made it back to my hotel room, showered, and cooled off, my back (right under my right should blade) stopped hurting and I was breathing with ease.
 I was feeling better.
 My body couldn’t cool itself down, and my body temperature was high.